Group-A2-Team-6/Assignment-3/README.md

 What did I expect to learn from my studies?: From my studies I was mainly hoping to obtain broad spectrum skills around IT, more specifically learning skills that revolve around all different areas of programming.

 1.2	Group Processes
+For assignment 3 we have placed greater importance on version control by utilising GitHub to a greater degree.
+This will allow for greater tracking of changes and an ability to revert to previous work if required.

 1.3	Career Plans